ring-dao/LSAG-evm-verifier/README.md

 ## Contact

-If you have any questions, please contact us at `contact@cypherlab.fr`
+If you have any questions, please contact us at `contact@cypherlab.fr`.